canopas/group-track-android/README.md

 YourSpace uses the following Firebase services, Make sure you enable them in your Firebase project:
 - Authentication (Phone, Google)
 - Firestore (To store user data)

-# Features

-We are currently in the process of implementing the core features of our system, with plans to incorporate additional features shortly.
-While many of the features listed below are either not yet implemented or are still undergoing refinement to ensure stability, we are working diligently to finalize them soon.

-- Real-time location sharing
-- Create/Join Space of your trusted one
-- Detailed location history
-- Real-Time Alerts
-- Geo-fencing
-- Communicate with your loved one
-- Check-Ins
-- SOS Help Alert

 # Tech stack

 YourSpace utilizes the latest Android technologies and adheres to industry best practices.
 Below is the current tech stack used in the development process: